History of Penang: Early growth

 Francis Light had established George Town as a free port, thus allowing merchants to trade without having to pay any form of tax or duties.
 In effect, this measure was intended to entice merchants from the Dutch ports in the region.
 As a result, the number of incoming vessels increased exponentially from 85 in 1786 to 3,569 in 1802; George Town's population had also risen to 10,000 by 1792.
 Immigrants came from various parts of Asia; in 1801, the then Lieutenant-Governor of the Prince of Wales Island, Sir George Leith, remarked that "there is not, probably, any part of the world where, in so small a space, so many different people are assembled together or so great a variety of languages spoken".
+For example, in May 1787 Light appointed Koh Lay Huan as the colony's first Kapitan Cina, after Koh arrived shortly after Light with several boatloads of Chinese and Malays to develop the island.
 A committee of assessors was also established for George Town in 1800, making it the first local government to be established within British Malaya.

 The Prince of Wales Island, together with Province Wellesley, had been administered under the Bengal Presidency until 1805, when Penang was made a separate Presidency on par with Madras, Bombay and Bengal.
 By then, Penang also served as a penal station; in 1796, 700 Indian convicts were shipped in from the Andaman Islands.
 The practice of employing Indian convicts continued throughout the 19th century as a means to provide the necessary labour for public infrastructure works, such as the construction of roads, drains and public buildings.